🇬🇧 EN

 A microphone is a transducer that transforms sound energy into electrical energy.

-When sound waves reach the microphone capsule, internal components vibrate and generate an audio signal.
+When sound waves reach the microphone capsule, internal components vibrate and generate an electrical signal.

-This signal can then travel through mixers, audio interfaces, recorders, broadcast systems or loudspeakers.
+This signal travels through cables to mixers, audio equipment, recorders, transmission systems, and loudspeakers.

 Dynamic microphones